Legalunicorn/madeyesguide/content/traps/_index.md

 Trapping refers confining a survivor within an area. <br><br>
 Some set ups require confined space to fully trap a survivor.
 This section covers <strong> prepared set-ups</strong> that you can use in specific scenarios, not trapping in an impromptu manner in random areas which are harder.
 <br><br>
-Such forms of trapping are covered within a section of <a href="/tipsandtricks">Tips and Tricks.</a>
+Such forms of trapping are covered within a section of <a href="tipsandtricks">Tips and Tricks.</a>
 </p>

 ---